sebastiano123-c/DroneIno/README.md

 - use other boards.

 # **Previous version**
-The first version of DroneIno is downloadable [here](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/test) as zip file.
+The first version of DroneIno can be downloaded [here](https://github.com/sebastiano123-c/DroneIno/tree/main/test) as zip file.
 It is intended to work with Arduino IDE.

 # **Author**